medplum/medplum/packages/docs/docs/self-hosting/install-on-gcp.md

 ### Infrastructure summary

-- The medplum backend (API) container runs in GKE.
+- The Medplum backend (API) container runs in GKE.
   - The API is exposed using Ingress, which creates a GCP Load Balancer
   - The Load balancer has a WAF (Cloud Armor)
   - Google-managed certificates are used